benhodgson87/zudoku-bug-repro/README.md

 npm run docs:build
 ```

-The output will be in `docs/dist`.
+The output will be in `dist`.

-## Structure

-- `docs` — Zudoku app (dev & build)
-- `specs` — dummy API specs: users, orders, products

 ## Notes

-- Specs are wired in via local file inputs in `docs/zudoku.config.tsx`
+- Specs are wired in via local file inputs in `zudoku.config.tsx`
 - No proprietary content, assets, or secrets are included